diphost/sshkeys-vault-precommit/README.md

-ssh-keys-vault - scheme for ssh-keys repository on git
+sshkeys-vault - scheme for ssh-keys repository on git
 ======================================================

 Simple scheme for ssh-keys repository on git.
 Include pre-commit hook to compile YAML host configusration file for https://github.com/diphost/ansible-role-sshkey-access-provisioning